alextitonis/fly.ai/TOKEN.md

 At launch this section will list the fee address, the burn address and the running total burned.
 As of launch day (12 September 2026): **deployed; nothing collected and nothing burned yet.**
 As of 23 September 2026: the weekly creator-fee buyback has **not run yet**.
-The one burn so far is from the dev wallet, below.
+The burns so far are from the dev wallet, below.

 ### Burns